MatthewEppelsheimer/godspeed-react/README.md

 -   Markdown support
 -   multiple open documents
 -   multiple active search views
 -   a library for developers to implement custom document structures
--   utterly impeccable developer documentation
+-   impeccable developer documentation
--   Commitment to backwards compatibility with Semver
+-   Commitment to backwards compatibility and semantic versioning

-This will make a bunch of my own ideas possible for various web, mobile, and desktop apps, and I also want it to get used elsewhere — because NV really is an amazing UI pattern that would make the world a better place if there was more of it as user-friendly so I'm developing Godspeed from the ground up with all of this in mind
+I'm developing Godspeed from the ground up with all of this in mind, to make a bunch of my own ideas possible for various web, mobile, and desktop apps, and I hope also make it attractive to other developers.

 # Self-Guided Tour of the Working Demo